UltraEngine/Documentation/CPP/Pixmap_Sample.md

 ## Returns

-Returns a linear filtered sample at the specified coordinate.
+Returns a bilinear filtered pixel sample at the specified coordinate.